PESummary: the code agnostic Parameter Estimation Summary page builder: Software description

 \subsubsection{The {\code{core}} package}

-The {\code{core}} package provides all of the code required for post-processing general inference result files.
-It provides a unified interface for producing diagnostic plots via the {\code{pesummary.core.plots.plot}} module: one dimensional marginalized posterior distributions (histograms or kernel density estimates), cumulative distributions, trace or autocorrelation plots.
-Comparisons between multiple result files can be achieved by producing comparison one dimensional marginalized posterior distributions, cumulative distributions, box plots or Jenson--Shannon~\citep{61115} and Kolmogorov--Smirnov~\citep{kolmogorov1933, smirnov1948} statistics.
+The {\code{pesummary.core}} package provides all of the code required for post-processing general inference result files.
+It is designed to be generic and therefore work with the output from any Bayesian inference software.
+It provides a unified interface for producing plots, calculating useful statistics and generating webpages.

+Plots are generated via the {\code{pesummary.core.plots.plot}} module.
+One dimensional marginalized posterior distributions are visualised as either a histogram, a kernel density estimate ({\code{scipy.stats.gaussian\_kde}} or {\code{pesummary.core.plots.plots.bounded\_1d\_kde.Bounded\_1d\_kde}}) or cumulative distributions.
+Diagnostic plots displaying the marginalized trace or autocorrelation are also available.
+Comparison plots between multiple result files can be achieved by producing comparison one dimensional marginalized posterior distributions, cumulative distributions, box plots, violin plots, two dimensional contour and scatter plots or Jenson--Shannon~\citep{61115} and Kolmogorov--Smirnov~\citep{kolmogorov1933, smirnov1948} statistics.
-The {\code{core}} package also provides a webpage module ({\code{pesummary.core.webpage}}) which generates HTML pages to display diagnostic plots and comparison statistics where applicable.
-These pages are self-consistent with input data able to be downloaded from the `Downloads' page.

-Finding correlations between specific parameters is made easier thanks to the {\code{pesummary.core.js}} module.
-As part of the PESummary webpages, we provide a custom corner plotter where select parameters can be compared - helping to spot degeneracy's between certain parameters.
+The {\code{pesummary.core.webpage.webpage}} module is a Python wrapper for writing HTML.
+The {\code{pesummary.core.webpage.webpage.page}} class provides functionality for generating multi-level navigation bars, tables of images and/or data, modal carousels and more.
+The design and functionality of the webpages are controlled through the {\code{pesummary.core.css}} and {\code{pesummary.core.js}} modules; each containing custom style sheets (CSS) or JavaScript files (JS) respectively.

+The {\code{combine\_corner.js}} script contains functionality to generate custom corner plots by manipulating a pre-made figure~\cite[made with e.g. ][]{corner}.
+By providing an interface for the user to specify parameters they wish to compare, the PESummary webpages allow for the PDF, and its correlations, to be interactively explored.